Hydra-Chain/hydragon-core-contracts/docs/ValidatorSet/modules/Delegation/IDelegation.md

 function delegateWithVesting(address validator, uint256 durationWeeks) external payable
 ```

 Delegates sent amount to validator.
 Set vesting position data.
-Delete old top-ups data if exists.
-Can be called by vesting positions&#39; managers only.
+Delete old pool params data, if exists.
 Can be used by vesting positions&#39; managers only.